 What Can You Do With a Master's Degree in Education?

 M.Ed. graduates can choose several different career pathways.
 Many become classroom teachers at the elementary or secondary level.
-The BLS determined that teachers made median salaries ranging from about $59,000–$62,000, depending on their grade level.
+The BLS determined that teachers made median salaries ranging from about $59,000

 In addition, several M.Ed. graduates might work in other areas not directly connected with specific schools, such as educational policy, corporate training, or educational consulting.